kiramclean/notes/talks/software_for_the_internet.md

 ^ You get live reloading built-in, proper front-end tooling (can also swap for anything that can compile your front-end code into a `static/` folder).
 This also contributes to programmer happiness.

-- Encourages lots of small components (**umbrella apps**)
+- Encourages separation of app and interface (**umbrella apps**)

 ^ With elixir's umbrella app structure keeping application concerns separate form interface concerns is easy and encouraged

-^ It's easier to model programs around your data, as opposed to forcing data to fit into a shape that suits your program (like you see in many app -- models that don't really make sense but are that way so they work well in a DB).
+^ It's easier to model programs around your data, as opposed to forcing data to fit into a shape that suits your program (like you see in many apps -- models that don't really make sense but are that way so they work well in a DB).
 State doesn't have to live entirely in a DB anymore, so you can think about your data differently.

-- Scalable (**concurrency**)
+- Scalable

 ^ Elixir can truly take advantage of the multiple cores of your machine and it requires a lot fewer system resources to accomplish the same thing other languages do, because the BEAM handles all the scheduling, context switching, and message passing.
 Because of OTP, the leap from concurrent to distributed is a lot smaller with Elixir than with other languages, and the OTP has ton of tools and libraries that you can use to run your code on a distributed network of machines with best practices developed for a very similar domain over the course of 20 years.
 You can scale horizontally and vertically.

----

-> New Possibilities

----

-- Real time
-- Stateful servers

-^ If every request is stateless and you always need to go to the database to retrieve state, realtime communication is hard, because that's a network request (even if it's on the same machine), so realtime communication is doesn't work well with the traditional model for distributed systems.
+[.footer: **○ ○ ○ ○ ○ ○**]

 ---